gchang12/Learn-Vim/ch07_the_dot_command.md

 pancake, potatoes, fruit-juice,
 ```

 This time, your task is to delete the comma, not the breakfast items.
-With the cursor at the beginning of the line, go to the first comma, delete it, then repeat two more times with `f,x..` Easy, right?
+With the cursor at the beginning of the line, go to the first comma and delete it with `f,x`, then repeat the operation two more times with `..` Easy, right?
 Wait a minute, it didn't work!
 Why?

-A change excludes motions because it does not update buffer content.
-The command `f,x` consisted of two actions: the command `f,` to move the cursor to "," and `x` to delete a character.
+A change excludes motions, because they do not update buffer content.
+The command `f,x` consisted of two actions:
+- the command `f,` to move the cursor to ","
+- and `x` to delete a character.
 Only the latter, `x`, caused a change.
 Contrast that with `df,` from the earlier example.
 In it, `f,` is a directive to the delete operator `d`, not a motion to move the cursor.
 The `f,` in `df,` and `f,x` have two very different roles.

 Let's finish the last task.
 After you run `f,` then `x`, go to the next comma with `;` to repeat the latest `f`.
 Finally, use `.` to delete the character under the cursor.
 Repeat `; . ; .` until everything is deleted.
 The full command is `f,x;.;.`.